oskarm2003/picstop-api/src/utils/doc.md

 .display: boolean -> set to false to omit showing all logs from the object; default: true
 .omit: ['log', 'error', 'warn', 'success', 'notify'] -> the logs in the array will be ommited globally; default: [empty]
 .object_no_stringify: boolean -> set to false to not stringify objects; default: false

+# Mailer
+Mailer is a class with static methods.
+It is used to send mails with nodemailer.
+Anatomy:
+private static templates - used to store and generate mails' templates.
+private static connection - stores the email connection.
+static send.[methods] - used to send a particular email.